Commission on Supreme Court warns of political dangers in reform proposals

 While the subcommittee did not endorse cameras in the courtroom, long opposed by many justices, it does speak favorably of “near simultaneous” audio from the courtroom, calling it a “step forward” that makes it easier for the media to cover the court’s work and allows more members of the public to follow the work of the court.

-The group Fix the Court said the early reports from the commission were encouraging: “Staggered, 18-year term limits are a superior reform to court expansion for democratizing and modernizing the Court; and livestreamed arguments, an ethics code and stock divestitures would improve the public’s faith in the institution.”
+The group Fix the Court said the early reports from the commission were encouraging: “Staggered, 18-year term limits are a superior reform to court expansion for democratizing and modernizing the Court; and live-streamed arguments, an ethics code and stock divestitures would improve the public’s faith in the institution.”

 But progressives were unhappy.